Of Mice, Dogs, and Men

 Type 1 Diabetes in Animals: Non-Obese Diabetic Mice

-Scientists generally use rodents as animal models of type 1 diabetes in the laboratory.
+Scientists generally use rodents as animal models of type 1 diabetes in the laboratory, although there are a large variety of animals and methods used in lab studies (Singh et al. 2024).
 The two main rodent strains used are non-obese diabetic (NOD) mice and Biobreeding (BB) rats.
 These rodents have been bred to spontaneously develop diabetes.
 Both animals develop a form of autoimmune diabetes that includes the presence of some autoantibodies, although there are also differences between the autoimmune diabetes in these animals and type 1 diabetes in humans.
 While these animals may be useful for some purposes (such as developing a cure for type 1 diabetes once it develops, or identifying biological mechanisms), their usefulness is also in question.

 How useful are NOD mice for predicting the effects of various environmental factors to either cause or prevent type 1 diabetes in humans?
 Perhaps not very.
 Most interventions-- at last count, 195 of them-- delay or prevent diabetes in NOD mice (Roep and Atkinson 2004).
 Some of these interventions have been tried in people and have not successfully prevented or delayed type 1 diabetes.
 For example: